 Melophile : A New Universe

-On this occasion, I would like to write about my second album, “Melophile”.
-This album is an instrumental album which makes this one a very distinct departure from my previous album “Exulansis”.
-I started working on the writing and the recording not too long after “Exulansis” release.
-After releasing my first album, I wanted to enrich my discography with an instrumental album.
-“Melophile” was born from a lot of musical ideas that I've collected through the years.
+On this occasion, I’d like to write about my second album, Melophile.
+This album is an instrumental one, making it a distinct departure from my previous album, Exulansis.
+I started working on the writing and recording not long after the release of Exulansis.
+After releasing my first album, I wanted to enrich my discography with an instrumental project.
+Melophile was born from many musical ideas that I’ve collected over the years.

-The opening track “Daybreak” is an ambience track composed and executed by Hisako Ozawa who played with me at HYDN (my old band).
-This track was something that I intended to give an epic but minimalist to the listeners and also to allow a smooth transition to the next song, “Meliora”.
+The opening track, “Daybreak,” is an ambient piece composed and executed by Hisako Ozawa, who played with me in my old band, HYDN.
+This track was intended to offer an epic yet minimalist feel to the listeners, while also providing a smooth transition to the next song, “Meliora.”
 “Meliora” is probably the core of this album.
-This is the first song that I recorded and it made me believe that I should make an instrumental album.
-My biggest dilemma when I recorded this song was whether I have to add a lead vocal track or not.
-I was thinking that a repetitive chanting-like vocal line will give this song a surprising element at the end.
-I finally went for it after I got hooked up with the line : “Everything is temporary.
+This is the first song I recorded, and it made me realize that I should make an instrumental album.
+My biggest dilemma when recording this song was whether I should add a lead vocal track.
+I considered using a repetitive, chanting-like vocal line to give the song a surprising element at the end.
+I finally went for it after getting hooked on the line: “Everything is temporary.
 Ad Meliora (towards better).”

-Track no 3, “Snowbound” was inspired from a short excerpt that I learned during my time at McNally Smith College of Music.
-The piano-based verse has the original progression, but I added few guitar-based sections which eventually make this song has multiple transitions from guitar to piano.
-The title “Snowbound” also reflects my love for winter time in Minnesota.
-The 4th track, “In Reality”, was inspired by some neoclassical artists like Hania Rani and Olafur Arnalds.
-I think I used the same composition approach for majority of the songs in the album.
-My approach is to write/compose two distinguished sections (A and B or Verse and Chorus) and play these two sections again with more instrumentations.
-I’d like to call this approach “The Radiohead Formula.”
+Track 3, “Snowbound,” was inspired by a short excerpt I learned during my time at McNally Smith College of Music.
+The piano-based verse has the original progression, but I added a few guitar-based sections, which eventually led to multiple transitions between guitar and piano.
+The title “Snowbound” reflects my love for winter in Minnesota.
+Track 4, “In Reality,” was inspired by neoclassical artists like Hania Rani and Ólafur Arnalds.
+I used a similar composition approach for most of the songs on this album: writing two distinct sections (A and B, or Verse and Chorus) and playing those sections again with additional instrumentation.
+I like to call this approach “The Radiohead Formula.”

-For the next three tracks, I prefer to treat them as a medley of calming and peaceful solo piano tunes.
-My main reason is because these three tracks really share many things in common, especially mood and vibe.
-“Fall In E Minor” was originally a guitar instrumental loop that I created in 2019, but it turned out to be a better piece (for me) in piano.
-“Greensleeves” was initially a string-quartet arranging project from my school.
-Then, it became a guitar instrumental piece that I even posted on YouTube.
-But, just like the previous song, it became a beautiful piano piece and fit my album perfectly.
-“Stargazing With You” was the last entry for the album.
-This one is actually my other favorite track in the album (beside “Meliora”).
-The A section of the song was inspired by classical piece, and I honestly feel that the melodies could be either romantic or dark, depends on how you feel when you listen to it.
+For the next three tracks, I prefer to treat them as a medley of calming and peaceful solo piano pieces.
+These three tracks share a lot in common, particularly in mood and vibe.
+“Fall In E Minor” was originally a guitar instrumental loop I created in 2019, but it turned out to be a better piece on piano.
+“Greensleeves” started as a string quartet arrangement for school, then became a guitar instrumental piece that I even posted on YouTube.
+But, just like the previous song, it evolved into a beautiful piano piece that fits my album perfectly.
+“Stargazing With You” was the last track added to the album.
+This is actually one of my favorite tracks (along with “Meliora”).
+The A section of the song was inspired by a classical piece, and I honestly feel the melodies could be either romantic or dark, depending on how you feel when you listen to it.

-The closing track, “Won’t Say Goodbye”, is like an old friend of mine.
-I wrote this tune completely in 2017 during so many heartbreaking moments at that time.
-This track is the only track in the album using AABA (jazz standard) structure which makes this song can also be classified as contemporary instrumental or so.
-Anyway, I feel like this song is really perfect as the closing track.
-Not only because of the composition, but also because of the message it’s trying to convey.
+The closing track, “Won’t Say Goodbye,” feels like an old friend.
+I wrote this piece completely in 2017 during a difficult, heartbreaking period of my life.
+This track is the only one on the album that uses the AABA (jazz standard) structure, which gives it a contemporary instrumental feel.
+I feel this song is perfect as the closing track—not only because of the composition but also because of the message it conveys.
 Yep, this is not a goodbye.
-You will still hear more stuffs from me.
+You’ll still hear more from me.

-I’m planning to (finally ) revive my band project and start recording some materials I’ve been putting on hold for so long.
+I’m planning to finally revive my band project and start recording the material I’ve been putting on hold for so long.

-I hope you’re enjoying “Melophile”.
-Thank you for reading this and stay tuned!
+I hope you’re enjoying Melophile.
+Thank you for reading, and stay tuned!

 Leave a comment